gingeleski/gingeleski-hugo-theme/README.md

 ## Development roadmap

-Leftover items from Jonathan Janseens:
+Leftover items from Jonathan Janssens:

-[ ] Use SCSS from original theme instead of compiled CSS - also needs Hugo Pipes setting up [ ] Multi author support and author taxonomy
+- Use SCSS from original theme instead of compiled CSS - also needs Hugo Pipes setting up
+- Multi author support and author taxonomy